inanna-malick/recursion.wtf/content/posts/infinity_mirror_hypercrystal.md

 {{< image src="/img/infinity_mirror_hypercrystal/powered_white_light_only.jpg" alt="hypercrystal powered on but with white LEDs only" position="center" style="border-radius: 8px;" >}}

 I used partially transparent dichroic tape to obtain a lovely glitch rainbow effect.
+The color of dichroic materials shifts based on the angle of view, which means that they look really cool when light is filtered through them.

 {{< image src="/img/infinity_mirror_hypercrystal/interior_shot_dichroic_detail.jpg" alt="interior shot with detail of dichroic tape" position="center" style="border-radius: 8px;" >}}